Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

             - Adding console logs to view what it's working on.
 Loop doesn't start so probably problem with response from fetchMedicine
             - console.log(data) before loop doesn't show expected json object -> problem definitely in fetching function
             - Adding log before passing data to displayAllMedicines shows empty json
+            + Found it: response.json needed to be response.json().